htrgouvea/research/index.md

 ## About Me

 HI!
 I am a independent Security Researcher Jr, currently live in Campinas, a quiet city in Brazil.
-I have more than 3 years experience of programming in Perl and Shell Script.
+I have more than 3 years experience of programming and studies on information security.

 ## Research Interest

-I am fascinated by the hacker lifestyle and i also love everything that is connected to electrical outlet and that's why try to hack everything!
+I am fascinated by the hacker lifestyle and also love everything that is connected to electrical outlet and that's why try to hack everything!
 And for this reason my searches is about information security.

-On my [Github](https://github.com/GouveaHeitor) you can see some of the code i write during my searches.
+In my [profile on Github](https://github.com/GouveaHeitor) you can see some of the codes wrote during my searches.

 ## Projects